SNWambui/Statistical-Inference/README.md

 # Statistical-Inference
-This is an analysis of the King County house sales.
+This is a statistical analysis of the King County house sales.
-It includes descriptive statistics, data visualizations, confidence interval and significance test
+It includes:
+- descriptive statistics, written from scratch
+- data visualizations
+- confidence interval
+- significance test
+- difference of means test